European emigration: British, Irish and German settlement in North America

 In North America, immigration was dominated by British, German, Irish and other Northern Europeans.
-Emigration to New France laid the origins of modern Canada, with important early immigration of colonists from Northern France.
+Immigration to New France laid the origins of modern Canada, with important early emigration of colonists from Northern France.

 From 1760 to 1820, the final phase of colonial immigration became dominated by free settlers and was marked by a huge increase in British immigrants to North America and the United States in particular.

 In that period, 871,000 Europeans immigrated to the Americas, of which over 70% were British (including Irish in that category).
 Many independent farmers and tenants emigrated to establish farms and plantations, as well as craftsmen.